-Efficiency opportunities for onsite wastewater systems
+Efficiency Opportunities for onsite wastewater systems

-21. Onsite wastewater treatment systems are poorly regulated in New Zealand.
-These are those septic tank and related secondary aeration systems not connected to a reticulation network.
+18. Onsite wastewater treatment systems are poorly regulated in New Zealand.
 There is however a range of products in the market consumers may select from and environmental considerations are likely to be one driver of choice.
 There is no national inventory for onsite wastewater systems, Water New Zealand understands that in many cases a regional inventory does not exist either.